DavidBK/shampoo/Node/Call-Of-Duty.md

     For example:
      - A request to `/justice-board?page=2&limit=10` should return the justice board with the second page of 10 soldiers.

-5. Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept projection.
+5. Extend the `/justice-board` `/soldiers` and `/duties` functionality to accept projection by fields.

     For example:
-     - A request to `/soldiers?projection=name` should return the soldiers with only the name property.
+     - A request to `/soldiers?fields=name` should return the soldiers with only the `name` property.
-     - A request to `/duties?projection=name,value` should return the duties with only the name and value properties.
+     - A request to `/duties?fields=name,value` should return the duties with only the `name` and `value` properties.

 ## Task 8 - Make it scalable (Advanced)